-During this webinar, the Board Leadership Center was joined by Tania Pittoors, Head of People & Change at KPMG in Belgium, who set the scene for today’s conversation about the talent landscape and its related challenges.
+On Wednesday, 14 October 2020 the Board Leadership Center organized a webinar on Talent management considerations for boards.
+During this webinar, we were joined by Tania Pittoors, Head of People & Change at KPMG in Belgium, who set the scene for today’s conversation about the talent landscape and its related challenges.
 We then welcomed Professor Doctor Marion Debruyne, who shared her views and experience on the subject.
 Marion is the Dean of Vlerick Business School and Board Member at Ackermans & van Haaren, GUBERNA and Kinepolis.
 This article is a summary of the key takeaways.

 The coronavirus pandemic is reshaping organizations and changing the way we work.
 Against this backdrop, it’s clear that people remain a key priority on organizations’ agendas.
 In particular, increased importance is placed on staying connected during this period of remote working and implied uncertainties.
 We have also experienced an acceleration of companies’ transformation journeys with a key focus on, amongst others, digital and automation.
 These situations create a momentum to think about Human Capital and the role of the Board of Directors.

 Human capital – the knowledge, experience and skills of an employee – is a key resource to organizations and can be a source of competitive advantage, especially in a knowledge economy.
 So while talent management at an operational level is typically the responsibility of HR and the business, there’s a role for the board to play on a strategic level, ensuring that the organization’s human capital strategy is firmly on the agenda and incorporated into their strategic decision making.